baku89/linearly/README.md

 ![CI Test Result](https://github.com/baku89/linearly/actions/workflows/ci.yml/badge.svg)
 ![MIT License](https://img.shields.io/npm/l/linearly.svg)

-A Collection of utility functions that relates to linear algebra and graphics programming.
+A collection of utility functions that relates to linear algebra and graphics programming.

 🍡 I'd be appreciate to receive PRs from anyone willing to help with tedious tasks like writing JSDoc, adding necessary functions, or writing tests.